mikeizbicki/ucr-cs100/assignments/lab/lab1-git/using-git.md

 <img src="images/10.png?raw=true">
 </p>

 Using branches like this to patch bugs is an extremely common usage pattern.
-Whether you're developing open source software or working on facebook's user interface, this is the same basic procedure you will follow.
+Whether you're developing open source software or working on Facebook's user interface, this is the same basic procedure you will follow.

 With real bugs on more complicated software, bug fixes won't be quite this easy.
 They might require editing several different files and many commits.
 It might take us weeks just to find out what's even causing the bug!
 By putting our changes in a separate branch, we make it easy to have someone fixing the bug while someone else is adding new features.